Introduction to Pa Kua Chang (Bagua Zhang)

 Fire above, water below.

-Fire is light,
+Fire is light, water is heavy.

 The heart belongs to fire.